hawkticehurst/musician-meetup/README.md

 ### Infrastructure

 Users will interact exclusively with our web UI Docker container (hosted on AWS).
-The web UI container will interact with a API Gateway services (via a REST API) that will facilitate communication with all the other services in our backend.
-User, meetup, and chat information will be stored in a MySQL database, and session information will be stored in a Redis database.
+The web interface container will interact with an API Gateway service (via a REST API) that will authenticate users and facilitate communication with all the other microservices in our backend.
+User, meetup, and chat information will be stored in a MySQL database container, and session information will be stored in a Redis database.
+We also use a RabbitMQ container as a queue that will notify each live WebSockets connection that a new chat message has been sent to any given chat.

 ### Service Architecture